ThomasFrs/throneroom/README.md

 I developed it when I started learning Python in April 2020 and have continuously seeked for improvement.

 ## How To Play
-All commands either require the keypad or the Enter key.\
+All commands either require numbers or the Enter key.\
 Menus indicate which key to press to select specific commands.

 ## Credit